isabella232/magento-learn.en/help/free-video-library/simple-product-creation-v2.md

 ---
 title: Simple Product Creation v2
 Description: In this short video, we will demonstrate how to create a simple product based on a product attribute set.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: documents
-kt: 100000
+kt: 5608
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # Simple Product Creation v2